alanmitchell/bmon/docs/source/system-administrator-introduction.rst

 A few different sensor types have been set up to work with BMON (e.g.
 `Monnit Wireless Sensors <http://www.monnit.com/>`_).
 Other sensors that have access to the Internet can be configured to work with BMON.
-This document gives details on this topic.
+This document gives details on how to set up sensors in the system.

 :ref:`Multi-Building Charts <multi-building-charts>`
 ----------------------------------------------------

 BMON can produce some reports and graphs that compare data across buildings.
 These multi-building charts need to be configured through the web-based Admin interface.
-Single building reports and charts come work out-of-the-box without configuration.
+Single building reports and charts work out-of-the-box without additional configuration.

 :ref:`Sensor Alerts <sensor-alerts>`
 ------------------------------------

-You can have BMON send you a text message or email if important sensor conditions occur, such as too low of a Domestic Hot Water temperature.
+You can have BMON send you a text message or email if important sensor conditions occur, such as Domestic Hot Water temperatures that are too low.
-Configuration of this feature is described in this document.
+This document details how to configure this feature.

 :ref:`Creating A Dashboard <creating-a-dashboard>`
 --------------------------------------------------